-Image and text contributed by Cory Walia, Mumbai
+Image and Narrative points contributed by Cory Walia, Mumbai

 This picture is of my mother, the little girl in the center, and her immediate family taken around 1931 or 1932 in a British photo studio in south Bombay [maybe Kalbadevi].
 There is no stamp on the photograph so I can’t tell which studio it may have been.
 My grandfather in this picture brought his family to Bombay specifically for having a series of photographs taken in the studio.
 He was very fond of studio portraiture and would travel to Bombay often to get his pictures taken.